Womens Health

 Use a moisturizer to prevent dryness, and always protect your décolletage from the sun with a high-SPF sunscreen.
 Regularly exfoliate to remove dead skin cells and keep your skin glowing.

-Remember, everybody’s different and what works for one person may not work for another.
-It’s important to understand your body and consult healthcare professionals to understand what’s best for your personal health.
+Remember, everybody’s different, and what works for one person may not work for another.
+It’s important to understand your body and consult healthcare professionals to understand what’s best for your health.

 What do I need to know about breasts?